 The presence of this trait can make them potentially lash out at other dogs of the same sex.

-They’re also a high energy dog.
+They’re also high-energy dogs.
 If you have another high-energy dog at home, they could potentially clash with your new Doberman.

 That’s what makes it so essential to ensure that your Doberman receives the proper training.
 The respect training method, in particular, is very crucial towards getting the best out of your Doberman.